 Explaining the A1c Test to Kids Living with Type 1 Diabetes

 Shortly after completing the design and fabrication of the Hemoglobin A1c Teaching Model, we tested the effectiveness of using it to teach children living with type 1 and 2 diabetes about the HbA1c test.
 The goal of the experiment was to explain to children the importance of checking their blood glucose regularly, explain what the HbA1c blood test analyses, and how prolonged exposure to glucose causes high HbA1c scores.
 We contacted the Diabetes Youth Foundation of Indiana to see if they’d like to try using our model during their yearly summer camp retreat.

-Four age groups of children were introduced to the model during their discussion about the HbA1c test.
-The kid’s diabetes educator used the magnetized pieces of glucose (blue) to show how sugar binds to proteins.
+Four age groups of children were introduced to the model during their a lecture explaining the HbA1c test.
+The children’s diabetes educator used the magnetized pieces of glucose (blue) to show how sugar binds to proteins, letting the magnetic properties of the materials explain glycosylation.
 To represent increased HbA1c scores, the educator would attach more glucose pieces to the model.
-By demonstrating the action of protein glycation, she was able to relay complex information about the dangers of glucose while also reinforcing positive self-management practices like checking blood sugars regularly.
+By simplifying a complex biochemical process, the material interactions of the model relayed intuitively the dangers of high blood sugar, while the educator relayed positive self-management practices.
 After the class, the children were asked to answer a few questions about the A1c test and the information they learned while playing with the model.
 The results were more than fantastic.
 The diabetes educator reported that every single child took away new information about the test and the importance of good blood glucose control.

 Biologic Models has a variety of Hemoglobin based models.
 In specific, we have two types of Glycated Hemoglobin A1c and Oxygenated Hemoglobin, each in different materials and sizes.
 Please see the description below to learn more about each product and functionality.